ubco-mds-2021-labs/dashboard1-group-f/docs/team_contract.md

 Brief notes/explanations (optional): Milestone 4-Tab code editors (Andrew & Anqi), Huroku and layout editor (Kevin), summary tab code writer (Monica)

 Conclusion: You will note that everyone is credited with an equal percentage of work overall.
-This is by desing.
+This is by design.
 Although the weightings are relatively reflective of the different work we each did, overall we feel strongly that despite variations from milestone to milestone and from task to task, we all contributed in some way to every task within the project, we were all equally committed to the project and we all put forth an equal level of exemplary effort.